Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/a-great-example-of-a-terrible-pie-chart.md

 That is surely plenty to be getting on with.
 The main error is actually using a pie chart in the first place, but it really doesn't help when you ignore all of the sensible conventions for using a chart.
 If you broke this many rules with any chart it would look terrible, but it is so easy to mess up a pie chart because it is fundamentally flawed in the first place.

-Let's just imagine what things might have looked like if we had just used a more appropriate chart in the first place – for fairness I have styled this to also look like it was made in the eighties!
+Let's just imagine what things might have looked like if we had just used a more appropriate chart in the first place - for fairness I have styled this to also look like it was made in the eighties!

-:::figure{.inset}
+:::figure
 :img{src="/img/2015/07/same_thing_but_with_columns.jpg" alt="This Column Chart Provides Chronology" loading="lazy"}
 ::figcaption[Column chart provides chronology]
 :::